ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

 ## Why Azure?

 I create my [Kubernetes clusters on Azure](https://azure.microsoft.com/en-au/services/kubernetes-service/).
-Why is that so?
+Why is that?
 It's because it's easy and to a large extent it's what I know.
 I also enjoy the experience and the Azure cli tool makes a lot of sense.
 Microsoft have gone out of their way to make Azure friendly to developers and it shows, recently I tried to do this on AWS and it was way more complicated.

-Azure have $200 credit for new sign ups, so you can play with this stuff for a month before you start start paying real money for it.
+Azure have $200 credit for new sign ups, so you can play with this stuff for a month before you start paying real money for it.
 Just make sure you tear it all down afterward, otherwise you'll have to start paying for it!

 ## Azure cli